-Name of Center:Resource Center for Independent LivingAddress:409 Columbia Street, P.O.
-Box 210, Utica, NY 13503Contract Number:C010984Report Period:October 1, 2013 - September 30, 2014Contact Person:Joann Marshall, Interim Executive DirectorBoard President Authorization:Gary Scalzo
+Name of Center: Resource Center for Independent Living

+Address: 409 Columbia Street, P.O.
+Box 210, Utica, NY 13503

+Report Period: October 1, 2014 - September 30, 2015 Contact Person: Zvia McCormick, Executive Director

+Board President Authorization: Michael Wade

-- A. Educational Advocacy - 1.
-At least one school district will incorporate a transition Fair /Transition Event where families and students can come to learn about community resources, employment, higher education and other services available for students with disabilities upon graduation. - 2.
-At least one area school district will change policies and/or procedures to include staff from RCIL in transition planning activities.
+- 1. At least one (1) school district will incorporate a transition Fair /Transition Event where families and students can come to learn about community resources, employment, higher education and other services available for students with disabilities upon graduation. - 2.
+At least one (1) area school district will change policies and/or procedures to include staff from RCIL in transition planning activities.

 - 1. There will be a measurable increase in the number of integrated employment preparation programs, such as internship programs, community work experience and job readiness training programs for persons with disabilities. - 2.
-RCIL will establish a written agreement with local Veteran associations to provide work readiness and support programs for Veterans with disabilities. - 3.
+RCIL will establish a written arrangement with a local food pantry or soup kitchen to provide on-site outreach services including: information and referral, benefits advisement and information about employment support programs for disabled participants who desire the Center's assistance. - 3.
 RCIL will establish a new employment service program for people with disabilities in the Center's service area supported by grant funding and/or self-sustaining fee-for-service agreements.

-- 1. One nursing facility will change policies and procedures to ensure individuals with disabilities are fully informed about availability of the NYS Department of Health Nursing Facility Transition and Diversion (NFTD) Waiver including information about applying for such services. - 2.
-As a result of collaborating with local agencies, at least one community agency will establish a new Peer Program to provide options for living a healthier lifestyle through peer services to the disability community.
+- 1. One (1) nursing facility will change policies and procedures to ensure individuals with disabilities are fully informed about availability of the NYS Department of Health Nursing Facility Transition and Diversion (NFTD) Waiver including information about applying for such services. - 2.
+RCIL Utica will contract with individual Managed Care Organizations (MCOs) and Managed Long Term Care organizations (MLTCs) to provide Fiscal Intermediary services for individuals with CDPAP home care to maintain continuity of their current service.

-- 3. As a result of the advocacy of RCIL, one medical facility will incorporate an Independent Living Philosophy presentation either developed or endorsed by RCIL into its curriculum for its discharge planning staff. - D. Commerce Advocacy - 1.
-There will be an increase in the number of affordable, integrated, and accessible housing options for people with disabilities in the Mohawk Valley. - 2.
+3. As a result of the advocacy of RCIL, one (1) medical facility will incorporate an Independent Living Philosophy presentation either developed or endorsed by RCIL into its curriculum for its discharge planning staff.

+- 1. There will be an increase in the number of affordable, integrated, and accessible housing options for people with disabilities in the Mohawk Valley. - 2.
 Increase the number of businesses that are fully accessible.